FSandimu/alx-pre_course/README.md

 My first readme.
-making cahnges to this file
+making changes to this file